Molecular-Nanophotonics/TrackerLab/README.md

 [FeaturesFileReader.ipynb](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Jupyter-Notebooks/FeaturesFileReader.ipynb) demonstates how to read the exported  HDF5 and CSV feature files.

-## Adding New Modules
+## Adding New Feature Detection Tabs

 The software is designed modular making it easy to add custom feature detection tabs.
 To add a new tab open the `TrackerLab.ui` file with the *Qt Designer* contained in your Anacoda installation.
-Rightclick the tab widget to add a new tab and insert the required input widgets and labels.
-The object names of your widgets will
+Then, right-click the tab widget, add a new tab and insert the required input widgets and labels.
+Later, the values of your input widgets will be accessed by their object name.
+To implement your detection method open the file `Modules.py` and add a new function with the follwing structure:
 ```
-def MyFeatureDetection(i, image, lp1, lp2, **args):
+def MyDetection(i, image, lp1, lp2, **args):

-    threshold = args['tab1ThresholdSpinBox']
+    value1 = args['value1SpinBox']
-    min_area = args['tab1MinAreaSpinBox']
+    value2 = args['value2SpinBox']

     # Detect Features
-    features = pd.DataFrame()
+    features = pd.DataFrame() # The first return value has to be a data frame
-    for region in regions:
-    features = features.append([{'y': region.centroid[0],
-        								         'x': region.centroid[1],
-    									           'frame': i,}])

     # Draw the Overlay
+    # ...

 return features, image

+The name of the function has to match the tab name in the TrackerLab.ui and the values of the input widgets are accessed via there object names.